-- Reviewed periodical and annual financial statements for the year 2020. - this regard. - Verify the company compliance with related rules, policies and regulations. - Evaluate the extent of sufficiency of internal audit systems in place. - Consider remarks of external auditors on the company financial statements and follow up measures taken regarding them. - Follow up works of external Auditors and ensure no services other than services related to audit functions are provided to the company.
+- Reviewed periodical and annual financial statements for the year 2020. - Provided the Board of Directors with its recommendations concerning re-appointment, of the external Auditors - Consider the applied accounting policies and provide the Board of Directors with opinion and recommendation in - Verify the company compliance with related rules, policies and regulations. - Review the outcomes of regulatory bodies reports and ensure that necessary measures were taken in this regard. - Evaluate the extent of sufficiency of internal audit systems in place. - Consider remarks of external auditors on the company financial statements and follow up measures taken regarding them. - Follow up works of external Auditors and ensure no services other than services related to audit functions are provided to the company.